Managing working from home

 - recording or listening to phone calls

-Any monitoring arrangements must follow data protection law.
+Any monitoring arrangements must follow human rights and data protection laws.

 Employers should carry out an 'impact assessment' to decide if and how to carry out monitoring.
 This involves:

 - clearly setting out the reasons for monitoring and the likely benefits

 - identifying any negative effects the monitoring might have on employees